iamshnoo/blog/_posts/2020-05-04-getting-in.md

 hidden: false
 ---

 > Getting in is easier than getting out, they say.
-No one mentioned any context.

 I had applied for the Google Summer of Code program for 2020.
 With nearly a thousand lines of contribution to [mlpack's source code](https://github.com/mlpack/mlpack)